 One of the greatest perks of being a student is the discount that comes with it and a student NUS Card is the way to go!
 From cinema tickets to clothes and holidays, studying for a degree can get you money off almost anything.
-We suggest taking full advantage of this, and the best way is by purchasing an NUS card.
+We suggest taking full advantage of this, and the best way is by purchasing a student NUS card.

 Some assume that paying £12 for a card isn’t necessary when your university provides you with a student ID.
 This is fine, as long as throughout your entire three years as an undergraduate student you are lucky enough to meet only lenient sales assistants.
 Unfortunately, this isn’t the case for most people, so parting with that £12 may be necessary.

 Don’t panic, though; here at University Compare, we understand the financial situation students are in and how every pound counts so we’d never suggest paying for something that isn’t going to be beneficial.
 We’ve broken down the perks of this little piece of plastic into our three favourite categories, food, shopping and travel!

 First things first, food!
 Going out for dinner can be an expensive business and a rare treat for those of us who can barely afford to eat at home let alone in a restaurant.
 However, for those special occasions, it makes a nice change and is easily affordable with an NUS card.
 Presenting your card when you ask for the bill will automatically wipe 20-25% your entire food order in restaurants such as Prezzo, Frankie & Benny’s, Pizza Express and Zizzi’s.
 That basically means if four of you go for dinner, you only pay for three to eat; perfect for taking your flatmate out on their birthday!